Promotional Campaigns

 The Brief - Black Friday Fortnight.

-A primary promotional banner was required for prominent placement across the website, particularly within the core warranty-purchase journey.
-In addition, a supporting roundel was designed to act as a shorthand version of the offer.
-These assets were also created for use across social media as cover imagery and teaser posts leading into a competition run by the Social Media Team.
-The campaign visuals were further adapted for inclusion in a promotional email sent to Domestic & General’s UK customer base.
+A primary promotional banner was required for prominent placement across the website, particularly within the core warranty-purchase journey, alongside a supporting roundel to act as a shorthand version of the offer.
+The assets were adapted for use across social media as cover imagery and teaser posts leading into a competition run by the Social Media Team, and further adapted for inclusion in a promotional email sent to Domestic & General's UK customer base.

-Clickable product icons were added to the hero banner to act as quick-select entry points into the main product journeys.
-These icons represented popular Black Friday purchase categories to help drive engagement and conversion.
-A secondary banner flag was also introduced to display additional promotional information, using a white background to contrast clearly against the darker theme.
+Clickable product icons were added to the hero banner to act as quick-select entry points into the main product journeys, representing popular Black Friday purchase categories to help drive engagement and conversion.
+A secondary banner flag was introduced to display additional promotional information, using a white background to contrast clearly against the darker theme and draw the user's attention.

-The roundel followed the same visual language as the banner, reusing the colour palette, typeface and dashed border treatment.
-A price-tag icon featuring “10% off” was incorporated to clearly communicate the offer in a concise format.
-Following an internal review and Q&A session with the UI Team, minor refinements were made before the final design received approval from management.
+The roundel followed the same visual language as the banner, reusing the colour palette, typeface, and dashed border treatment.
+A price-tag icon featuring "10% off" was incorporated to communicate the offer concisely.
+Following an internal review and Q&A session with the UI Team, minor refinements were made before the final designs received approval from management.
+The completed assets were exported in the appropriate formats and supplied to the Development, Social Media, and Email teams for implementation across all necessary touch-points.
+Whilst specific figures cannot be disclosed, the campaign was a success, with a notable uptake in protection plans taken out by customers over the Black Friday period.

 Final version of the campaign with icon hover state